-Minor in Medical Sciences
+Undergraduate Minor in Medical Sciences

-The Medical Sciences minor is a selective program based at the UC College of Medicine and Cincinnati Children’s Hospital Medical Center, and is taught by the faculty at these institutions.
+The Medical Sciences minor is a selective program based at the University of Cincinnati College of Medicine and Cincinnati Children’s Hospital Medical Center, and is taught by the faculty at these institutions.
 It is intended to provide students who major in any discipline outside the College of Medicine with a broad but rigorous foundation in both the scientific and clinical aspects of medicine and medical research.

 The Medical Sciences minor requires a total of eighteen (18) credits.
 At least fifteen (15) of those credits must be approved College of Medicine courses.
 The remaining credits may be approved College of Medicine courses or approved non-College of Medicine science courses.
 Students must receive a grade of "C" or better in all minor courses.